abarnes26/rales_engine/README.md

 # Rales Engine

 ## Goal of this Project
--Build Single-Responsibility Controllers that provide an API that's (a) well-designed and (b) versioned -Use controller tests to drive design.
+- Build Single-Responsibility Controllers that provide an API that's (a) well-designed and (b) versioned
+- Use controller tests to drive design.
--Use Ruby and ActiveRecord to perform complicated business intelligence.
+- Use Ruby and ActiveRecord to perform complicated business intelligence.
--Users can access data relating to business intelligence and basic model relationships.
+- Users can access data relating to business intelligence and basic model relationships.
--All endpoints will return JSON data
+- All endpoints will return JSON data
--All endpoints should be exposed under an api and version (v1) namespace (e.g. /api/v1/merchants.json)
+- All endpoints should be exposed under an api and version (v1) namespace (e.g. /api/v1/merchants.json)

 ## Getting Started
 To get started, clone down this reposotory and run the following command -